 - Alarm type:

 - Door alarm

 - Temperature alarm

 - Door alarm and temperature alarm

 - All

 - Confirm:

-- Yes: The alarm is terminated at the appliance and the externally connected receiver.
+- Yes: The alarm is confirmed on the appliance and the external, connected receiver.

-- No: The alarm is acknowledged at the appliance and remains active at the receiver until the error is rectified.
+- No: The alarm is confirmed on the appliance and remains active on the receiver until the fault is rectified.

-- Update (only visible if "Yes" is selected when confirming):
+- Refresh (only visible if you select "Yes" when confirming):

 - Yes: Alarm repeats.